RubyGems Guides

 The RubyGems environment can be controlled through command line arguments, gemrc files, environment variables and built-in defaults.

-Command line argument defaults and some RubyGems defaults can be set in a ~/.gemrc file for individual users and a /etc/gemrc for all users.
+Command line argument defaults and some RubyGems defaults can be set in a ~/.gemrc file for individual users and a gemrc in the SYSTEM CONFIGURATION DIRECTORY for all users.
 These files are YAML files with the following YAML keys:

 :sources: A YAML array of remote gem repositories to install gems from